 The newlyweds are on a chariot pulled by four horses, driven by the groom.
 Only the raised hand of the bride can be seen.
 Following the chariot is the bride’s mother, who holds a torch.

-The amphora is made with the black-figure technique.
+The amphora is made using the black-figure technique.
 It was discovered in fragments in 1955 and 1957.

 Statue of the Persian or Scythian Rider